-During cataract surgery, a tiny ultrasonic probe breaks up the cataract and draws it away.
+During cataract surgery in Salt Lake City, a tiny ultrasonic probe breaks up the cataract and draws it away.
 Once the cataract is removed, a permanent artificial lens is inserted.
 Patients commonly experience dramatically improved vision within a few hours of their procedure.

 Cataract Removal Steps

 |Step 1||The first step is to make a small opening in the front of the capsule that holds the natural lens or cataract.|

 |Step 2||The next step is to insert the small ultrasonic probe into the eye.
 The probe breaks up the lens into tiny pieces and removes them.|

 |Step 3||A permanent, artificial lens is then folded and inserted into the eye.|

 |Step 4||The new lens then unfolds and is positioned permanently into place.|

 After surgery with traditional monofocal lenses, most people experience very good vision either at distance or at near.
 In most cases, the monofocal lens provides good distance vision for driving, walking and some everyday activities.
 However, most people receiving monofocal lenses still require reading glasses or bifocals to have a full range of vision.

 For those patients looking for more independence from readers, bifocals or even trifocals, or for those struggling with astigmatism, the Cataract & Lasik Center of Utah is proud to offer many advanced options.